-Long-term care can be expensive, and the methods of payment can be confusing.
+Nursing home financing and long-term care can be expensive, and the methods of payment can be confusing.
 This information gives a general overview of the law in Illinois and answers some common questions you might have.
-If you have a specific question about your situation or about paying for long-term care in another state, contact an attorney.

 Long-term care facility